 About Me

-I am a Lecturer (Assistant Professor) in Mechanical Engineering at Newcastle University.
+I am a Lecturer in Mechanical Engineering (Assistant Professor) at Newcastle University, UK.
 My research focuses on computational fluid dynamics (CFD) of multiphase and turbulent flows, with applications in mechanical, chemical, and environmental engineering.
 I use the lattice Boltzmann method (in-house codes) as well as DNS and LES (OpenFOAM-10) for my simulations.
 With international academic and industrial experience and a background in collaborating with diverse researchers and students, I am passionate about applying fluid mechanics and heat transfer concepts to real-world challenges.

 "Feel free to contact me to explore new ideas."